How to Mop Hardwood Floors Without Water Damage

 The secret to safely cleaning hardwood is the "damp mop" method.
 This means your mop head should be barely wet, not dripping or saturated.
 Too much water is the enemy of wood, as it can seep between the planks and cause long-term damage.
 A slightly damp mop has just enough moisture to grab dust and grime without leaving puddles or even a noticeable film of water behind.
 The floor should dry within a minute or two after you pass over it.
 A great way to achieve this is with a system like the Revolution Spin Mop, which is designed to wring out the perfect amount of water every time.

-Wring Out Your Mop Correctly
+The Right Way to Wring Out Your Mop

 This step is critical.
 Before your mop touches the floor, it needs to be wrung out thoroughly.
 Whether you’re using a spin mop or a traditional string mop, squeeze and twist until it no longer drips.
 When you touch the mop head, it should feel damp, not wet.
 A good rule of thumb is that if you can see water trails or droplets on the floor after mopping, your mop is too wet.
 Getting this right is the single most important thing you can do to protect your hardwood.
 Using high-quality mops with effective wringing mechanisms makes this process much easier and more consistent.